bradwestness/bradwestness.github.io/_posts/2024/2024-04-09-projects-are-apis.md

 It's easy to inadvertently expose more than you intend to the rest of the application if you're in the habit of just rotely typing `public class MyClass` whenever you create a new `*.cs` file within your solution.

-> I think some engineers get in the habit of thinking that making as much of your code public (and not sealed) as possible allows more "flexibility" for users of those types.
-Which I think is generally true for library code.
+I think some engineers get in the habit of thinking that making as much of your code public (and not sealed) as possible allows more "flexibility" for users of those types.
+Which I think **can** generally be true for library code.
 Several of Microsoft's own SDK libraries have a bad habit of making all their types internal and sealed with no public constructors, resulting in the need for [wrapper libraries](https://github.com/bradwestness/cosmos-factories) that do a lot of reflection-based junk to make them testable, for instance.
 Ahem.

-However, a project within an application solution is a little different.
+However, *a project within an application solution* is a little different.
 You generally want a little tighter control over what types are exposed, because you want to retain the ability to change implementations later without having that change require a lot of corresponding work across all the other layers of the solution.

 In the **Data** project of the sample solution above, the `SampleDbContext` and `UserRepository` classes can be defined with the `internal` keyword, meaning projects that reference them no longer have any visibility into those types.